Emotional and Behavioral Disorders

-- Improving Functioning, Quality of Life, and wellbeing in Patients with Bipolar Disorder- PDF file of a paper which examines different interventions and how they improve the quality of life for those living with bipolar disorder.
+- Improving Functioning, Quality of Life, and wellbeing in Patients with Bipolar Disorder-

 - Find a Support Group in Your Community (Depression and Bipolar Support Alliance) - This map of the united states provides links to bipolar and depression support groups by region